Who Is an Art Collector?

 Ever wonder who an art collector is and how to get started?
 Look no further.

 We’ll discuss amateur and professional art collectors, including some of the most famous collectors globally, holding collections worth billions of dollars.
+Understanding the intricacies of an art collector job can provide valuable insights into the art world.

 We’ll also look at some of the new ways of holding art, that don’t necessarily make you an art collector.